I Wish I Was a Mole in the Ground: Literature

 The song is mentioned by Salman Rushdie's character Ormus in his work The Ground Beneath Her Feet.

 In his book Lipstick Traces: A Secret History of the 20th Century, the author Greil Marcus writes of Lunsford's recording of the song:

 Now what the singer wants is obvious, and almost impossible to comprehend.
 He wants to be delivered from his life and to be changed into a creature insignificant and despised.
 He wants to see nothing and to be seen by no-one.
 He wants to destroy the world and to survive it.
 That’s all he wants.
 The performance is quiet, steady, and the quiet lets you in...You can imagine what it would be like to want what the singer wants.
 It is an almost impossible negation, at the edge of pure nihilism, a demand to prove that the world is nothing, a demand to be next to nothing and yet it is comforting.

-Marcus comments on the song as a precursor to the music Bob Dylan and The Band recorded in Woodstock in 1967; Marcus also discussed "Mole" in his liner notes for The Basement Tapes, released by Columbia Records in 1975.
-Alexander Stern, in his blog, suggests that moles like to be underground, and that the songs is about seeking comfort.
+Marcus comments on the song as a precursor to the music Bob Dylan and The Band recorded in Woodstock in 1967; Marcus also discussed "I Wish I Was a Mole in the Ground" in his liner notes for The Basement Tapes, released by Columbia Records in 1975.